 However, the Celtics are better if Schröder and the rest do not fall into isolation.
 “I have to make sure that everything is in motion and that we play fast.
 I can’t just dribble and wait for isolation.
 We’re best when we do things quickly,” said Schröder recently.

 It is therefore not surprising that the lineup with Marcus Smart, Grant Williams, Tatum and Al Horford is by far the best lineup in the Celtics and one of the best in the league.
 Together with the four shooters and skilled passers on the field, the space for Schröder’s drives becomes even larger.
-He’s one of the better ringside guard finishers in the league (64.1 percent, around Ja Morant and DeMar DeRozan) and exploits that relentlessly night after night.
+He’s one of the better ringside guard finishers in the league (64.1 percent, around Ja Morant and DeMar DeRozan) and exploits that relentlessly night following night.

 His teammates trust him and that gives Schröder a boost.
 While last season with the Lakers he often completely disappeared when he wasn’t in his game, this season he’s staying present and fighting on.

-“I feel 100 percent comfortable in my current situation,” Schröder said MassLive and raved about the organization’s support and recognition: “It’s been great so far.
+“I feel 100 percent comfortable in my current situation,” Schröder said MassLive and raved regarding the organization’s support and recognition: “It’s been great so far.
 That’s all I’ve wanted and I believe we can achieve something big here.”